 Character building is one of the most enjoyable and important aspects of planning your novel, narrative or story.
 No matter the genre of writing, having well-developed, interesting characters is paramount.
 If your main players aren’t believable or engaging, then your reader will be bored by your story, no matter how exciting you think your plot is.
-In this post, I’m going to give you a character building checklist that you can use to help you create your own cast of characters people will care about.
+In this post, you’ll get a character building checklist that’ll help you create your own cast of characters people will care about.

 Why does character building matter?

 If your reader can relate to a character, they can put themselves in their shoes.
-And that’s what you want for your story!
-You want your reader to immerse themself in the characters you create, and to do that, you need to make them relatable.
+That’s what you want for your story.
+You want your readers to immerse themself deeply in the characters you create.
+To do that, you need to make them relatable.